 9. A Traumatic Injury

 An injury is the most obvious cause of back pain, whether it be from a car accident or sports collision.
+Impact injuries can cause herniated or ruptured discs, dislocations that result in pinched nerves, inflammation, spinal nerve irritation, and tearing in ligaments, muscles, and tendons.

 Unfortunately, the next cause of back pain is incredibly difficult to manage…